What is LTE?

 LTE stands for Long Term Evolution.

-It's a standard for 4G wireless, the fourth generation of mobile network technology.
+It's a standard for 4G wireless transmission data, the fourth generation of mobile network technology.

 4G LTE networks are the next generation from the existing 3G networks - Universal Mobile Telecommunications System aka UMTS or 3rd Generation.